 Master of Professional Studies in Urban and Regional Planning

 To master the art and science of urban planning requires a dedication to learning and refining skills, an understanding of practical theories and a commitment to gaining practical planning experiences.
-The Georgetown University Master of Professional Studies in Urban and Regional Planning curriculum provides students with a well-rounded balance of classroom instruction and field work, combined to make students highly marketable contributors in the urban planning profession.
+The Georgetown University Master of Professional Studies in Urban & Regional Planning curriculum provides students with a well-rounded balance of classroom instruction and field work, combined to make students highly marketable contributors in the urban planning profession.

 The degree requires a total of 42 credits to complete, including: